monomelodies/monad/docs/overview/authentication.md

     check() {
         // Return true if the user is authenticated according to the
         // current session, false otherwise.
-If you login scheme involves
+If your login scheme involves
         // stuff like roles, this should check for the correct ones
         // accordingly.
     }